edhzsz/MLUND/projects/smartcab/Report.md

 which means that agent is far from visiting all possible states (19,200) and it is behaving randomly a lot of the time.

 An example of the number of penalties per trial is shown below.
-It is possible to see a slight decreasing trend in the amount of penalties per trial which means the agent is slowly learning but is not able to reduce enough.
+It is possible to see a slight decreasing trend in the amount of penalties per trial which means the agent is slowly learning but is not able to reduce them enough.

 ![Penalties per trial for the with agent](charts/input_with_waypoint_and_deadline_agent_penalties_per_trial_sample.png)